Cairn Energy (LON:CNE) Stock Rating Lowered by Peel Hunt

-Cairn Energy (LON:CNE) was downgraded by Peel Hunt to a “hold” rating in a report released on Thursday, LSE.Co.UK reports.
-They currently have a GBX 180 ($2.35) price objective on the oil and gas development company’s stock, down from their prior price objective of GBX 225 ($2.94).
-Peel Hunt’s price objective would indicate a potential downside of 1.69% from the company’s previous close.
+Peel Hunt downgraded shares of Cairn Energy (LON:CNE) to a hold rating in a research report sent to investors on Thursday, Price Targets.com reports.
+Peel Hunt currently has GBX 180 ($2.35) price objective on the oil and gas development company’s stock, down from their previous price objective of GBX 225 ($2.94).

-A number of other analysts have also recently issued reports on CNE.
-Peel Hunt cut shares of Cairn Energy to a “hold” rating and reduced their target price for the company from GBX 225 ($2.94) to GBX 180 ($2.35) in a research note on Thursday.
-Canaccord Genuity lifted their target price on shares of Cairn Energy from GBX 235 ($3.07) to GBX 245 ($3.20) and gave the company a “speculative buy” rating in a research note on Wednesday, October 13th.
-Berenberg Bank lifted their target price on shares of Cairn Energy from GBX 215 ($2.81) to GBX 225 ($2.94) and gave the company a “hold” rating in a research note on Thursday, October 14th.
-Finally, Barclays dropped their price target on shares of Cairn Energy from GBX 315 ($4.12) to GBX 250 ($3.27) and set an “overweight” rating on the stock in a research report on Friday, October 8th.
+Other equities research analysts have also recently issued research reports about the stock.
+Berenberg Bank increased their target price on shares of Cairn Energy from GBX 215 ($2.81) to GBX 225 ($2.94) and gave the company a hold rating in a research note on Thursday, October 14th.
+Canaccord Genuity raised their price target on shares of Cairn Energy from GBX 235 ($3.07) to GBX 245 ($3.20) and gave the stock a speculative buy rating in a research note on Wednesday, October 13th.
+Finally, Barclays cut their price target on shares of Cairn Energy from GBX 315 ($4.12) to GBX 250 ($3.27) and set an overweight rating for the company in a research note on Friday, October 8th.
 Three analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat, the stock currently has an average rating of “Buy” and a consensus price target of GBX 225.86 ($2.95).
+Based on data from MarketBeat, the company currently has an average rating of Buy and a consensus target price of GBX 225.86 ($2.95).

 Cairn Energy PLC operates as an independent oil and gas exploration, development, and production company.
 It holds a portfolio of exploration, development, and production assets in the United Kingdom, Israel, Mauritania, Cote d'Ivoire, Mexico, and Suriname.
 The company was founded in 1980 and is headquartered in Edinburgh, the United Kingdom.